 Response Action Work Plan

 Prior to termination of the existing pump-and-treat system, AGES developed a response action work plan that proposed a modified system to remove LNAPL from groundwater to the extent necessary to eliminate it as a potential source of adverse impact to the creek.
 The work plan included a modified groundwater monitoring program and confirmation sampling to ensure that constituent concentrations remain less than action levels after the pump-and-treat system was shut-down.
-Following submittal of the work plan to the KYDEP, AGES and client representatives met with the KYDEP to negotiate LNAPL monitoring and sampling frequencies included in the work plan.
+Following submittal of the work plan to the Kentucky Department of Environmental Protection (KYDEP), AGES and client representatives met with the KYDEP to negotiate LNAPL monitoring and sampling frequencies included in the work plan.
 Endpoints for the response action were also negotiated.

 Implementation of the Selected Remedial Technologies